AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/troubleshooting-commits.md

 - Credential files and other sensitive information

 If you attempt to commit any file that does not meet the pre-commit requirements, then you will see a red banner indicating pre-commit failed.
-If this is the case, you will not be able to commit your changes until you fix the conflict.
+If this is the case, you will not be able to commit your changes until you fix the problem.

 You can click the `View log` button on the right hand side of the pre-commit banner to see which checks failed.